 There are four phases to the Dukan Diet.
 The length of each phase depends on how much weight you need to lose.

-• Cruise phase (one to 12 months): Choosing from a list of 68 proteins and 32 vegetables, you would alternate pure-protein days with protein-and-vegetable days, while taking two tablespoons of oat bran daily.
+• Cruise phase (one to 12 months): Choosing from a list of 68 proteins and 32 vegetables, you would alternate pure protein days with protein and vegetable days, while taking 2 tablespoons of oat bran daily.
 You could eat as much as you liked.

-• Permanent stabilization: As long as your weight remained stable, you would follow consolidation phase guidelines, increasing oat bran intake to three tablespoons per day, observing pure-protein Thursdays, and taking a daily 20-minute walk.
+• Permanent stabilization: As long as your weight remained stable, you would follow consolidation phase guidelines, increasing oat bran intake to 3 tablespoons per day, observing pure protein Thursdays, and taking a daily 20-minute walk.

 What Do You Eat on the Dukan Diet?